timwood0/voter-info/README.md

 Socialize facet:
 `python socialize.py [-l limit]`

+Driver:
+`./tweet_vi [-h] [-s state] [-q number-of-tweets] [-w time-period(max 86400 sec.)]`

-This tool contains two facets, or executable entry-points, one to tweet voter info by U.S. states and territories, the other to tweet mutual followers asking them to search up and retweet the voter-info tweets.
+This tool contains two main facets, or executable entry-points, one to tweet voter info by U.S. states and territories, the other to tweet mutual followers asking them to search up and retweet the voter-info tweets.
+It includes a driver script, `tweet_vi`, to automate tweeting to many states, or repeatedly to a single state.

 `voterinfo.py` by default issues a tweet on Twitter containing links to on-line resources for voters for a single random U.S. state or territory.